phantom567459/SoundFMVextractor/README.md

 Update 10/11/2019 - added janky PS2 VAG functionality and -p (for platform) command line option.
 Please use ffmpeg as above to convert VAG to PCM16

-This is a WIP and does not extract some sounds correctly.
+This is a WIP and may not extract some sounds correctly.
 Please file an issue and be specific on what file is not working and platform.

 Issues:
-1.)
-Better support for planet sound lvls on console (and somewhat on PC) (.st4 currently broken) 2.)
-PS2 dual channel music (may not fix)
+1. Better support for planet sound lvls on console (and somewhat on PC)
-3.)
-Better xmv support
+2. PS2 dual channel music, .st4 (quadraphonic) files rip as interleaved sound data.

 Credits:
 Dark_Phantom - creator